 Negotiating Due Diligence

-Before sign a PA, you need to ask to see all leases.
+Before signing a PA, you need to ask to see all leases.
 When you go through each, take notes on any rental concession, tenant improvement dollars, option to renew, pass through operating expenses, any allowances, etc. You should also review all amendments.

 It is wise to request tenant files as well.
-In these files, you will spot rental issues, problems with the building, and how seller is managing the building.
+In these files, you will spot rental issues, problems with the building, and how the seller is managing the building.

 You should ask for service contracts, prior survey, existing environmental reports, and other applicable reports.
 If you don’t ask, the answer is always no. But if you ask, you may get the files.